How to Make Reading Easier for Your Struggling Reader at Home

 “What are signs of reading problems?”

-If You Want an Easy Place to Start…
+If You Want an Easier Place to Start…

-I created a Free January Reading Kit that gives you simple, low-prep activities you can use right away, including:
+I created a Free Seasonal Bingo Learning Kit that gives you simple, low-prep activities you can use right away, including:

 Hello.
 The link to the January Reading Kit doesn't work.